Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 I’m always amazed when I see mechanics or other trades work on the floor.

-Which might be why I have benches, folding sawhorses and even the Bora centipede table on the ready.
-And why when I install a vise I’ll almost always flip the bench top over and install it where I can see what I’m doing.
+This might be why I have benches, folding sawhorses, and even the Bora Centipede table on the ready.
+And why when I install a vise, I’ll almost always flip the bench top over and install it where I can see what I’m doing.

 Frequently Asked Questions